-Services not covered by Medicare Not covered under any condition Covered only under specific condition Routine dental care, such as cleanings, fillings or dentures.
-Medicare doesn't cover most dental care, dental procedures, or supplies, like cleanings, fillings, tooth extractions, dentures, dental plates, or other dental devices.
-This plan may cover routine dental care if specified in the Chapter 4 Benefit Chart as a supplemental benefit.
-Any supplemental benefit.
-Any supplemental benefit offered is not covered under the Original Medicare program but as extra benefits under this plan.
-To utilize this benefit you must use a provider who participates in our routine dental Vendor network.
-Please contact Customer Service to locate a provider that is within that dental vendors network.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Modifications to a member's home such as a stair lift and other devices including bathtub grab bars, special pillows, chairs and other items that do not fall under Medicare-covered durable medical equipment.
+This plan may cover Assistive Devices that is offered as a supplemental benefit if specified in the Chapter 4 Benefit Chart.
+Any supplemental benefit offered is not covered under the Original Medicare program but as extra benefits under this MA plan.
+If the benefit is available you must use a provider who participates in our contracted network.
+Naturopath services (uses natural or alternative treatments).
+Not covered under any condition Non-emergency ambulance trips Medicare does not pay for transportation, including non-emergency ambulance transportation to and from dialysis, unless the Medicare definition of bed-confined is met and documented by your doctor.
+Bed-confined is defined as unable to get up from bed without assistance; unable to ambulate; and unable to sit in a chair or wheelchair.
 Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Dental services are excluded from coverage in connection with the care, treatment, filling, removal, or replacement of teeth, or structures directly supporting the teeth, except for inpatient or outpatient hospital services required because of a medical condition.
 Additionally, some dental services are covered if an integral part of a covered medical procedure.
 Medicare has specific guidelines for covered services.
 Contact Customer Service for more information on these limited services.
+Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
+Orthopedic or therapeutic shoes for people with diabetic foot disease.